qujessica2048/cse15l-lab-reports/lab-report-1.md

 # week 1 lab report!

-This is a guide on how to log into a course-speciofc account on ieng6!
+This is a guide on how to log into a course-specific account on ieng6!

 For context, the actual account for remote access starting with cs15lfa22 was not working, so a personal account with TritonLink credentials was used instead.